Caress of Steel: Release

 Caress of Steel was released on September 24, 1975.
 By March 1976, it had sold around 40,000 copies in Canada.
 Although the band initially had high hopes for the album, it sold fewer copies than Fly by Night and was considered a disappointment by the record company.
 The album eventually became known as one of Rush's most obscure and overlooked recordings, consequently being considered under-rated by fans.

 Due to poor sales, low concert attendance and overall media indifference, the 1975–76 tour supporting Caress of Steel became known by the band as the "Down the Tubes" tour.
 That, in addition to the record company's pressure to record more accessible, radio-friendly material similar to their first album – something Lee, Lifeson and Peart were unwilling to do – made the trio fear that the end of the group was near.
 Ignoring their record label's advice and vowing to "fight or fall", the following year's 2112 album would ultimately pave the way for lasting commercial success, despite opening with a 20-and-a-half-minute conceptual title track.

 Caress of Steel did not attain gold certification in the United States until December 1993, nearly two decades after its release.
 It remains one of the few Rush albums to not go platinum in the United States.

 The complete album, along with the self-titled debut and Fly by Night, was included as part of the 1978 Anthem release Archives.

 Reception

-Caress of Steel received negative reviews from professional critics.
+Caress of Steel received mixed reviews from professional critics.
 AllMusic's Greg Prato described the album as "one of Rush's more unfocused albums", while Daily Vault's Christopher Thelen called it "a tentative step for Rush, one which would lead to their masterpiece in conceptual work", in reference to the group's next album, 2112.
+Stereogum, in 2014, ranked it the second-worst studio album by Rush, just above Test for Echo (1996).

 Remasters

-A remaster was issued in 1997.
+A remaster was issued on CD in 1997.